MarkDing/IoT-Developer-Boot-Camp-Wiki/common/The-US-Smart-Speaker-Ecosystem-Investigation.md

 6. Meetings pre-built model
 7. Detailed explanations [here](https://developer.amazon.com/docs/account-linking/understand-account-linking.html#account-linking-and-the-skill-model)

-#### **Two types of grants**
+### 1.3.3.
+Two types of grants

-##### **1.&nbsp;Authorization Code Grants---Full Access Grant Type:**
+#### 1.3.3.1.
+Authorization Code Grants---Full Access Grant Typ

 A grant type for requesting the end user's authorization to access their information in another system.
-In the authorization code grant, the authorization server returns a&nbsp;code once the user logs in.
-Alexa then uses this&nbsp;code&nbsp;to request an&nbsp;access token / refresh token pair&nbsp;from the server, using the&nbsp;access token endpoint (URI).
+In the authorization code grant, the authorization server returns a code once the user logs in.
+Alexa then uses this code to request an access token / refresh token pair from the server, using the access token endpoint (URI).
 The refresh token can then be used to request a new access token after the old token expires.

-##### **2. Implicit Grant--Limited Access Grant Type:**
+#### 1.3.3.2.
+Implicit Grant--Limited Access Grant Type:

 A grant type for requesting the end user's authorization to access their information in another system.
-In implicit grant, the authorization server returns the&nbsp;access token&nbsp;once the user logs in.
-This grant type is limited compared to&nbsp;authorization code grant.
+In implicit grant, the authorization server returns the access token once the user logs in.
+This grant type is limited compared to authorization code grant.

 Alexa uses OAuth 2.0 to technology to empower the Account Linking: